Care and storage

 With proper maintenance and use, we can significantly extend the life of a Japanese knife.
 In Japan, it is often the case that a knife is passed down from generation to generation.

-Correct use of a knife means performing only those tasks for which the knife is intended.
-In Japan there is a saying: "What you wouldn't bite with your teeth, don't cut with a knife."
-A Japanese knife should never be used for cutting frozen food, bones, opening cans or cutting extremely hard parts of food such as Parmesan cheese or pumpkin stems.
-For special tasks like filleting fish, deboning or cutting frozen food, there are specially designed knives and you should stick to them.
+Proper use of a knife means performing only those tasks for which the knife is intended.
+There is a saying in Japan: "What you wouldn't bite with your teeth, don't cut with a knife."
+We should never use a Japanese knife for cutting frozen food, bones, opening cans or cutting extremely hard parts of food such as Parmesan cheese or pumpkin stems.
+There are specially designed knives for special tasks such as filleting fish, processing meat with bones or cutting frozen food.
 In this way, we will ensure that our knife will never get damaged or break, thus extending its life.

 Cutting technique is the next thing to pay attention to.
 The knife should be a tool that does the work for you while your role is to direct it in the right way.
-This implies sensitive movements of the knife without unnecessary pressure or banging on the board.
-Yes, when you see a video on the Internet where a chef is banging a knife while chopping mushrooms, it may look interesting but it's not right.
-Also, never use a blade to scrape a board or collect food.
+This implies sensitive movements of the knife without unnecessary pressure or banging on the board. you must have seen videos on the internet where some chef bangs his knife while chopping mushrooms, it might look interesting but it's not right.
+Also, you should never use a blade to scrape a board or collect food.
 A properly sharpened knife has an extremely sharp but also delicate blade that can easily be lost with improper use.
 This will lead to more frequent sharpening and possibly faster wear on your Japanese knife.

-Storage - your kitchen knife should have a special place where you store it, which can be its original box, a magnet, a case, or you can simply wrap it in a cloth and put it away.
-The knife should never be placed among other kitchen utensils, especially not in a drawer with escaige, because it can lose its sharpness from knocking and bumping.
+Storage - your kitchen knife should have a special place where you store it.
+We recommend in the original box, on a kitchen magnet, case, or you can simply wrap it in a cloth and put it away.
+A knife should never be placed among other kitchen utensils, especially not in a drawer with escaige because it can lose its sharpness from knocking and bumping.

-Keeping the knife sharp - using a leather ceiling or massage.
-Leather honing is great because it's easy to use and you can't damage your knife, the job is straightening and fine polishing the blade.
-Masat on the other hand requires a little more skill but can also be useful, the task is the same as with the leather ceiling.
+Maintaining knife sharpness - using a leather ceiling or massage.
+The leather sheath is great because it's easy to use and you can't damage your knife.
+The task is straightening and fine polishing the blade.
+Massat, on the other hand, requires a little more skill, but can also be useful.
+The task is the same as with the leather ceiling.
 For Japanese knives, metal masats do not have much effect because the steel in the knife is harder than masats, for them the use of ceramic masats is recommended.
-To repeat, using a leather ceiling or massat increases the sharpness and prolongs the sharpening time.
-It is important to note that you cannot sharpen a completely blunt knife with a massat or leather ceiling.
+In other words, by using a leather ceiling or massat, you reduce the sharpness and prolong the sharpening time.
+It is important to note that you cannot sharpen a completely dull knife with a masa or a leather ceiling.

 Sharpening knives.
 If you want to sharpen your knife yourself, you need a sharpening stone and a leather sheath.
 Sharpening involves removing the steel from the knife and forming a new blade, so you should be properly informed.
 If you want a professional sharpening service, you can bring the knife to us, and we will make sure it is perfectly sharpened for your new gastronomic adventures!

 We often get asked how often a Japanese knife should be sharpened, and the answer will depend on all of the above.
-If you use a Japanese knife correctly, you will be surprised how long it can stay sharp.
-Some of our customers bring their knives in for sharpening every 6 months, while others need sharpening every 7 to 10 days.
+If you use a Japanese knife correctly, you'll be surprised how long it can stay sharp.
+Some of our customers bring their knives for sharpening every 6 months, while others need sharpening every 15 days.